barryclark/jekyll-now/_posts/2023-03-03-rust-dyn-trait-objects-fat-pointers.md

 ```
 and generate this output
 ```
-You: Hello, Kitty!
+You: Hello Kitty!
 Kitty: Woof!
 ```
 which indicates that something is very peculiar is going on
 with our cat, because clearly it should go `"Meow!"` and not `"Woof!"`.
+The
+reason we snuck a `mut` in front of the kitty will become apparent when
+we work our black magic.
+But first let's take a step back.

 # Dynamic Polymorphism: Meowing Cats and Barking Dogs